MohammadJRanjbar/Machine-Learning-course/README.md

 Welcome to the Machine Learning course repository offered at the University of Tehran.
 This repository contains code for assignments and projects completed during the course.
-The course was taught by esteemed professors:
+The course by:

 - [Dr. Babak Najar Arabi](https://scholar.google.com/citations?user=FTcata0AAAAJ&hl=en)
 - [Dr. Mohammad-Reza A. Dehaqani](https://scholar.google.com/citations?user=HuMGDxIAAAAJ&hl=en)